 - Be a residents and a citizens of Eritrea.

 - Be a graduate of an accredited university or college and hold a Bachelor’s degree or its equivalent.

-- Have five years of substantial professional experience.
+- Have a minimum of five years of substantial professional experience.

 - Show leadership ability and broadly defined commitment to public service.